APriceDev/DDD-Flask-Demo/README.md

 # DDD-Flask-Demo

-Demo of the Flask Application Framework for Python
+Demo of the Flask Micro Web Framework

 ## The Setup